 For students who are taking the International Baccalaureate, Higher Level Mathematics is required, along with the STEP paper (see below).
 IB applicants starting the new IB Mathematics syllabus are expected to take IB Higher Level 'Analysis and Approaches'.
 Higher Level Physics is also recommended.

-There are no pre-interview assessments for Mathematics, although students who are invited for interview are also asked to take a written test set by the Director of Studies, lasting one hour and taking place on the same day as the interview.
-We will automatically organise this written test for you as part of your interview day timetable - you do not need to register.
+Students who are invited for interview at King's are also asked to take a written test set by the Director of Studies, lasting one hour.
+We will automatically organise this written test for you as part of your interview timetable - you do not need to register.
 Your performance in the test will not be considered in isolation, but will be taken into account alongside the other elements of your application.